alemari7/HW1_IDD/README.md

 # Homework 1 - Data Engineering Course

 This repository contains the source code for the first homework assignment of the Data Engineering course.
-The project was carried out by **Alessio Marinucci** and **Riccardo Felici**.
+The project was carried out by **Alessio Marinucci**

 ## Project Objective